Rommert Schram

 Water for Wildlife Project: Developing small dams for drinking water purposes for the endangered black rhinos in the Tsavo East National Park.Responsible for:• Field survey in the project area into suitable dam locations• Study on the hydrology of the project area• Evaluation of the existing dams• Design of new dams

-Rommert Schram Skills
+Rommert Schram education

-Frequently Asked Questions about Rommert Schram
+Frequently asked questions about Rommert Schram

 What company does Rommert Schram work for?

-Rommert Schram works for Aidenvironment
+Rommert Schram works for AidEnvironment.

-What is Rommert Schram's role at the current company?
+What is Rommert Schram's role at AidEnvironment?

 What schools did Rommert Schram attend?